Marcisbee/radi/docs/index.md

 ## State

-State is plain JS object that describes your entire program.
+State is a plain JS object that describes your entire program.
 Data in it cannot be changed once created, it can only be updated with actions or `setState` method that is part of Component.

 ```js
 this.state = {